-Our revenues from licensed technologies depend on the efforts and successes of our licensees.
+Our royalty revenues from licensed technologies depend on the efforts and successes of our licensees.

 In those instances where we have licensed rights to our technologies, the product development and marketing efforts and successes of our licensees will determine the amount and timing of royalties we may receive, if any.
 We have no assurance that any licensee will successfully complete the product development, regulatory and marketing efforts required to sell products.
 The success of products sold by licensees will be affected by competitive products, including potential competing therapies, that are marketed by the licensees or others.
-In February 2005, Biogen Idec, Inc. and Elan Corp. announced that they had voluntarily suspended supplying, marketing and the sale of Tysabri, a drug approved to treat multiple sclerosis and which is licensed under our humanization patents.
+In February 2005, Biogen Idec and Elan announced that they had voluntarily suspended supplying, marketing and the sale of Tysabri, a drug approved to treat MS and which is licensed under our humanization patents.
 Financial analyst and investor expectations, as well as our own financial plans beginning in 2005, included potential royalties from the sale of Tysabri.
-There can be no assurance that Tysabri will be returned to the market, the timing of such return, if ever, or that even if subsequently marketed and sold, the product will result in our receiving any significant royalties from the sales of Tysabri.
+Although data in support of the product has been resubmitted for FDA approval, there can be no assurance that Tysabri will be returned to the market, the timing of such return, if ever, or that even if subsequently marketed and sold, the product will result in our receiving any significant royalties from the sales of Tysabri.